brian-team/brian2/docs_sphinx/developer/state_update.rst

 is the correct interpretation if the white noise source is seen as the limit of a coloured noise source with a short time constant).
 As a result of this, the simple Euler-Maruyama scheme (``x_new = x + dt*f(x, t) + dW*g(x, t)``) will only be used for additive noise.
-You can enforce the Itō interpretation, however, by simply directly passing such a state updater.
-For example, if you specify `euler` for a system with multiplicative noise it will generate a warning (because the state updater does not give correct results under the Stratonovich interpretation) but will work (and give the correct result under the Itō interpretation).
+You can enforce the Ito interpretation, however, by simply directly passing such a state updater.
+For example, if you specify `euler` for a system with multiplicative noise it will generate a warning (because the state updater does not give correct results under the Stratonovich interpretation) but will work (and give the correct result under the Ito interpretation).

 An example for a general state updater that handles arbitrary multiplicative noise (under Stratonovich interpretation) is the derivative-free Milstein